vplesko/OrbLang/docs/pages/advanced_concepts_id_type_and_raw.md

 `id` represents an identifier.
 Identifier literals are of this type.

-Normally, processing an identifier literal results in a lookup of what it represents.
-To surpress this behaviour, you need to escape the identifier.
+Normally, processing an identifier literal looks up what it refers to.
+To suppress this behaviour, you can escape the identifier (eg. `\foo`).
 Then, you will get the value of type `id`.

 You can combine two `id` values into a new one with `+`.
 Unsigned, boolean, and type values can be cast into `id`.